Hoa people: Other Sinitic groups

-Diaspora communities
+Diaspora

-Today, there are many Hoa communities in Australia, Canada, France, United Kingdom and the United States, where they have reinvigorated old existing Chinatowns.
+Today, there are many Hoa communities in western countries like Australia, Canada, France, United Kingdom and the United States, where they have reinvigorated old existing Chinatowns.
 For example, the established Chinatowns of Los Angeles, Oakland, Houston, Dallas, Toronto, Honolulu, and Paris have a Vietnamese atmosphere due to the large presence of Hoa people.
 Some of these communities also have associations for transplanted Hoa refugees such as the Association des Résidents en France d'origine indochinoise in Paris.

+Hoa communities, that fled discrimination and anti-chinese policies, in places like Hong Kong and south east asia now mostly associate with the local Chinese/overseas community, due to the similarities.

 Orange County, California, is also home to a significant Hoa diaspora community, along with Cabramatta, New South Wales, Australia and Mississauga, Ontario, Canada.

 The Chinese Vietnamese population in China numbered up to 300,000 by the year 2000, and lived mostly in 194 refugee settlements mostly in the provinces of Guangdong, Guangxi, Hainan, Fujian, Yunnan and Jiangxi.
 More than 85% have achieved economic independence, but the remainder live below the poverty line in rural areas.
 While they have most of the same rights as Chinese nationals, including employment, education, housing, property ownership, pensions, and health care, they had not been granted citizenship and continued to be regarded by the government as refugees.
 Their refugee status allowed them to receive UN High Commissioner for Refugees (UNHCR) assistance and aid until the early 21st century.
 In 2007, the Chinese government began drafting legislation to grant full Chinese citizenship to Indochinese refugees, including the ethnic Hoa which make up the majority, living within its borders.